dylan-eck/suggestive-contours/README.md

 ## Building and Running

-NOTE: Currently, I have only tested this on Fedora via a Distrobox container.

-1. Clone this repository
+1. Clone this repository and `cd` into the root directory.

-2. Create Distrobox container:

-    `distrobox create -i fedora:40 -n fedora-dev && distrobox enter fedora-dev`

-3. Install dependencies inside the container:

-    `sudo dnf install -y glm-devel glfw-devel mesa-libGL-devel libX11-devel libXrandr-devel libXinerama-devel libXcursor-devel libXi-devel gcc-c++ cmake git`

-4. Navigate to the repository root directory and configure CMake.

-    `cmake -S . -B build`
+2. Configure CMake by running `cmake -S . -B build`.

-5. Navigate to the build directory and build the project by running `make`.
+3. `cd` into the build directory and run `make` to build the project.

-6. You can then run the executable, which will be located in `/build/src`.
+4. The executable will be in `build/src`.
+You will need to run it from that location or it wont be able to find the shader files.